yogurt-foundation/yogurt-css-documentation/docs/typography/list-style-position.md

 ## List Style Position

-Utilities for manipulating the position of bullets/numbers in lists.
+Utilities for sets the position of a list's bullets.

 ### Class